Part IX debt agreements

 If you are not currently in the position to pay your debts and want to protect an asset, such as a home, you can submit a Part IX Debt Agreement proposal for your creditors to consider.
 The Debt Agreement proposal provides details about how you will pay out your outstanding debts.

-If your creditors accept your proposal and you enter a Debt Agreement, it will appear on your credit report for seven years and will be viewed as an act of bankruptcy.
+If your creditors accept your proposal and you enter a Debt Agreement, it will be listed on your credit report for five years and will be viewed as an act of bankruptcy.
 You will usually have to pay an upfront fee to a Debt Agreement administrator to enter the Agreement plus a monthly administration fee throughout its duration.

 A Debt Agreement proposal becomes a formal agreement when creditors agree, either in writing or by vote at a meeting, to accept the terms of your Debt Agreement proposal.